-Located in the very centre of Polynesia in the South Pacific, the Cook Islands are the definition of an island paradise.
-Fringed with flawless white sand beaches, sheltered by swaying palms, surrounded by pristine blue and aquamarine waters, and populated by some of the friendliest people on the planet, the nation’s 15 islands are among the best kept secrets in the world, an idyllic refuge for anyone seeking tropical perfection.
+Located at the center of Polynesia deep in the South Pacific, the Cook Islands are the very definition of paradise.
+With flawless white-sand beaches, pristine aquamarine waters and the friendliest people on the planet, the nation’s 15 islands are an idyllic refuge for anyone seeking tropical perfection.

 It’s said that great things come in small packages—that’s especially true of these quaint, enchanting lands.
-Although spread over 2.2 million square kilometres of azure water, halfway between New Zealand and Hawaii, the islands themselves total only 240 square kilometres of land and are home to only 19,000 people.
-But, had Mother Nature herself possessed Photoshop, these flawless shores could scarcely look any more perfect than they already do.
+Although spread over 2.2 million square kilometers of azure water, halfway between New Zealand and Hawaii, the islands themselves total only 240 square kilometers of land and are home to only 19,000 people.
+But, had Mother Nature herself possessed Photoshop, these flawless shores could scarcely look more perfect than they already do.

 The first people to visit the Cooks were Polynesians, arriving on enormous catamaran-like vakas.
-These double-hulled wooden canoes had carried Polynesians around the Pacific for thousands of years before they took a party from Tupua’i (now French Polynesia) to the Cooks’ main island of Rarotonga about 1,200 years ago.
-Those first arrivals stayed and forged a unique land that today is truly treasured.
+These double-hulled wooden canoes had carried Polynesians around the Pacific for thousands of years before they took a party from Tupua’i (now French Polynesia) to the Cooks’ main island of Rarotonga, about 1,200 years ago.
+Those first arrivals stayed, and forged a land that today is truly treasured.

 The first Europeans to encounter the Cook Islands were Alvaro de Mendaña de Neira and Pedro Fernandex de Quiros while exploring the Pacific for “Terra Australis” in 1595.
 Quiros was so charmed by the greeting he received that he named the island Gente Hermosa (Beautiful People).
 Neither explorer settled on the islands as they were searching for lands with larger purses, but the idyllic atolls soon began to feature on European-drawn charts and maps.